 A strong brand personality can be your foundation for boosting brand loyalty and customer retention.
 It can be that one thing that will edge out your competitors.
 Getting people and your industry baffled about who you are is the last thing that you want as a company.
+Moreover, it can also help you boost both your local and international branding.
 So, without further ado, let’s provide you with a framework on how to find your brand personality.

 What Is Brand Personality?

 A brand personality is something that your customers can relate to.
 It’s about the human characteristics of a brand, and how they’re attributed to the company.

 Customers prefer to purchase from a brand that resonates with their personality.

 Overall, there are five primary types of brand personalities: